splitbrain/meh/frontend/src/components/meh-count/readme.md

 </meh-count>
 ```

 This will display text like "5 comments" or "No comments" depending on the count.
+Using the `numonly` property will display only the number, e.g. "5".

 ## Usage in Blog Post Lists